VirgilBI/test-documentation/documentation.md

 1. Coupon Payments: Unless specified otherwise, exclude payments made with coupons in spend calculations.
 2. Orders Without Line Items: For orders that exist but have no associated line items, assume they're associated with line_item_id = 1.
 Use COALESCE(oli.line_item_id, 1) when joining with the order_line_items table.
 When we first launched, we only had one product (our standard plan) and we didn't have a line_items table.
 Therefore, when you see an order without any associated line items it's safe to assume that it's a standard plan order.
 3. Line Items and Products: Each line item corresponds to a product.
 The line_item_id in the order_line_items table represents a specific product.
+4. Test Users: Exclude test users from queries about users.
+A test user is any user with billable_status = FALSE in the jaffle_shop.billable_entities table.